 The consultation information will be made available for and shared with all group across Newport.
 Versions of the documents available in the form of the full version and a shortened easy read version aimed at children and young people will be available.
 These documents will be available digitally and in hard format on a variety of digital platforms online and at various locations across the city.
+On the inside cover of the consultation documents, a list of languages is provided that the document can be translated into on request.
 This will enable people from all groups to access the consultation.